Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Main results

-Using the methods described in \cref{sec::logical_opt}, we are able to find at-least $K_{CCZ} \geq 5$ for the $N=192, 375, 405, 648$ qubit codes and $K_{CCZ} \geq 4$ for the $N=72,144$ codes in \cref{table::all_codes} using the depth $18$ $CCZ$ circuit -- see \cref{sec::cup}.
+Using the methods described in \cref{sec::logical_opt}, we are able to find at-least $K_{CCZ} \geq 2$ for all the codes in \cref{table::all_codes} using the associated $CCZ$ circuits.
 We attempted to find larger values of $K_{CCZ}$ for these codes, but the solver we used did not converge within a reasonable amount of time.
 We therefore emphasize that the $K_{CCZ}$ values found here are lower bounds returned by exact methods that quickly become infeasible for larger $K_{CCZ}$ -- this is primarily due to the current lack of well-performing efficient heuristics for the binary tensor-subrank problem, and we anticipate that progress towards such heuristics will lead to a higher yield of individually distillable $\overline{CCZ}$ type magic states for the codes in \cref{table::all_codes}.

-On the other hand, for some of the codes with short-depth $CCZ$ circuits from \cref{table::short_code_polys}, we were able to determine the exact values of $K_{CCZ}$.
-For the $N=135$ codes with depth $4$ and depth $8$ $CCZ$ circuits from \cref{table::short_code_polys}, we found $K_{CCZ}=1$ in both cases.
-For the $N=405$ depth $4$ and depth $8$ codes, we similarly found $K_{CCZ}=3$ in both cases.
-A more extensive search over tricycle codes with shorter $CCZ$ circuit depths may reveal codes with larger $K_{CCZ}$ -- our search over codes with short-depth circuits is far from exhaustive, and we did not select for short-depth codes with large $K_{CCZ}$ in the numerical search, focusing instead on code parameters.
-However, it remains a possibility that imposing the additional constraints needed to reduce the depth of $CCZ$ circuits (see \cref{sec::cup}) generically leads to lower attainable $K_{CCZ}$ values -- further work is needed to ascertain whether this is the case.
-For completeness, we note that for the depth $12$ and $16$ $CCZ$ circuit codes in \cref{table::short_depth_codes}, our methods once again returned lower bounds of $K_{CCZ} \geq 4$.